dataforseo/TypeScriptClient/docs/interfaces/IGoogleImageCarouselSerpElementItem.md

 > `optional` **title**: `string`

-title of the result in SERP
+title of the element

 #### Defined in

-main.ts:47720
+main.ts:50881

 ***